bcomnes/bret.io/src/jobs/netlify/README.md

 # [Netlify](http://www.netlify.com) Portfolio

 I am lucky to be able to contribute to many features and experiences that affect Netlify's massive user base.
 Here are some examples of things that I worked on.
 If this kind of work looks interesting to you, we are usually hiring: [netlify.com/careers](https://www.netlify.com/careers/).
+Questions and comments can be sent via email or [twitter](https://twitter.com/bcomnes/status/1111324728277368832).

 ## Platform